Skip to main content

 What happens to my parent's house after they die?

 If your parent had a surviving spouse who owned the property as joint tenants, it passes to them automatically.
 If the property was in your parent's sole name, it becomes part of the estate and is distributed according to the will or intestacy rules.
 You cannot sell the property until probate is granted.
-Apply for a Class F council tax exemption immediately, as the property may be exempt from council tax from the date of death through to 6 months after probate.
+Apply for a Class F council tax exemption as soon as you can, because the property is usually exempt from the date of death right through until 6 months after the grant of probate in England, or 12 months in Wales.
+Note the clock runs from the grant, not from the day your parent died, and while you are still waiting for the grant there is no time limit at all.

 Official resources